aws-samples/amazon-emr-with-delta-lake/README.md

 4. Open the Amazon EMR console at [https://console.aws.amazon.com/elasticmapreduce/](https://console.aws.amazon.com/elasticmapreduce/)
 5. Open the EMR Studio and create an **EMR Studio Workspace**
 6. Launch the EMR Studio Workspace
-7. Attach the EMR Cluster to a Jupyter Notebook
+7. Attach the EMR Cluster to a Jupyter Notebook (For more information, see [here](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-studio-create-use-clusters.html))
 8. Upload `deltalake-with-emr-demo.ipynb` into the Jupyter Notebook
 9. Set kernel to PySpark, and Run each cells
 10. For running Amazon Athena queries on Delta Lake, Check [this](./amazon_athena_queries_on_deltalake.md)